On the Capacity of the Noncausal Relay Channel

 \subsection{Gelfand--Pinsker Compress--Forward Lower Bound}

-In this subsection, we first propose a two-stage coding scheme that incorporate Gelfand--Pinsker coding with the compress--forward coding scheme, then show an equivalent lower bound can be established directly by applying the recently developed hybrid coding scheme at the relay node.
+In this subsection, we first propose a two-stage coding scheme that incorporates Gelfand--Pinsker coding with the compress--forward coding scheme.
+Then we show an equivalent lower bound can be established directly by applying the recently developed hybrid coding scheme at the relay node.

 \begin{theorem}[Gelfand--Pinsker compress--forward (GP-CF) lower bound] The capacity of the noncausal relay channel is lower bounded as

 where the maximum is over all pmfs $p(x_1)p(u|y_2)$ and functions $x_2(u,y_2)$. \end{theorem}